e-CLOSE/Toolbox/Tools/categories.md

 This is the list of categories to which tools were aligned to in the IO2 initial efforts.

+## Minimalistic list

+This list should be concise and informative enough.

+- communication
+- design
+- diagrams
+- evaluation
+- feedback
+- gamification
+- meetups
+- organization
+- other
+- visualization
+- whiteboard

 ## Refined list (generated from the Initial list below, please check and correct)

-This list should be concise and informative enough.
+This list should be wider...

-- Brainstorming
-- Collaboration
+- streaming
-- Data visualization
+- visualization
-- Design (animation)
-- Design (audio)
-- Design (collaborative editing)
-- Design (graphic)
-- Design (image)
-- Design (lesson)
-- Design (podcast)
-- Design (presentation)
-- Design (video)
-- Diagrams
-- Dissemination
-- Evaluation
+- design
-- Evaluation
+- diagrams
-- Feedback
+- evaluation
-- Gamification
+- feedback
-- Meetings
+- gamification
-- Mindmaps
+- meetups
-- Organization
+- organization
-- Planning
+- other
-- Polling/surveys
+- project
-- Project design
+- communication
-- Project development
+- audio
-- Quizzes
+- video
-- Speeddating
+- graphics
-- Streaming
+- presentations
-- Tutoring
+- communication
-- Whiteboard/note taking
+- whiteboard

 ## Initial list